 Villas were typically constructed without insulation.
-Even with modifications, most villas fall below current insulation standards.
+Even with modifications, most villas will fall well below the current energy efficiency requirements in the Building Code.

 Villas were not insulated when built, and while a number may have had roof space – and to a lesser degree – floor insulation added, most still fall well short of current insulation requirements.